 Robert Cowen Investments was started in 1982 by Robert Cowen in order to manage private client assets, and is now positioned as a niche investment house, specializing in family wealth management.
 Robert Cowen Investments prides itself on being able to provide a comprehensive investment, administration and accounting service with a great deal of emphasis on personal service.

-RCI BCI World Wide Flex closed May at 104.46c, up 1.4% for the month.
-In contrast, the JSE Top 40 fell by 3.2% during May.
+RCI BCI Worldwide Flex closed July at 113.37c, down 2.06% for the month.
 The investments in the fund are mainly in foreign companies with very high ROCE (return on capital employed) which has normally resulted in fantastic returns with low risk investments.
-The performance in dollars remains good (which is what we focus on) so the weaker rand has resulted in good growth when measured in rands.
+The performance in dollars remains good (which is what we focus on).

 The primary areas for investment were equities, bonds and cash in the South African markets.
 Our focus was to invest in shares listed on the Johannesburg Stock Exchange unless clients had a need for income.
 Equities have been the only asset class to outperform inflation on a long-term basis.